Jeongmin0658/h4d_lammps/README.md

 H4D, , Hybrid 4D NEMD/MC method in conjunction with LAMMPS

 Grand-canonical MD simulation with H4D

-Author        : Jeongmin Kim, a former postdoc at PHENIX with Benjamin Rotenberg Contact       : jeongmin0658 AT gmail DOT com
+Author        : Jeongmin Kim, a former postdoc at PHENIX with Benjamin Rotenberg

+Contact       : jeongmin0658 AT gmail DOT com

 This folder includes all the sources and example folders:

-Each folder has its own readme file too
+Each folder has its own readme file too.

 "H4D"         : LAMMPS cpp and head files

 "ver0.0"      : H4D python scripts

 "examples"    : Example systems, including

               - "LJ_salt100"  : Example of LJ electrolytes

               - "JC_SPCE_1m"  : Example of aqueous NaCl electrolytes

 ---